ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 64 - Clinical investigations on incapacitated subjects.md

       <div class="grid-list-column-2">
          <p class="norm">the explicit wish of an incapacitated subject
-who is capable of forming an opinion and assessing the information referred to in Article&nbsp;63(2) to refuse participation in, or to withdraw from, the clinical investigation at any time, is respected by the investigator;</p>
+who is capable of forming an opinion and assessing the information referred to in [[Article&nbsp;63](../clinical evaluation and clinical investigationsArticle 63 - Informed consent.md)](../clinical evaluation and clinical investigationsArticle 63 - Informed consent.md)(2) to refuse participation in, or to withdraw from, the clinical investigation at any time, is respected by the investigator;</p>
       </div>